Orange launches the first Orange 5G Lab in Jordan

 “We are pleased with the success of hundreds of companies testing and prototyping innovative solutions with us”, she added.

-Orange is one of the world’s leading telecommunications operators with sales of 42.5 billion euros in 2021 and 140,000 employees worldwide at 31 December 2021, including 78,000 employees in France.
-The Group has a total customer base of 271 million customers worldwide at 31 December 2021, including 224 million mobile customers and 23 million fixed broadband customers.
+Orange is one of the world’s leading telecommunications operators with sales of 42.5 billion euros in 2021 and 137,000 employees worldwide at 30 June 2022, including 76,000 employees in France.
+The Group has a total customer base of 282 million customers worldwide at 30 June 2022, including 236 million mobile customers and 24 million fixed broadband customers.
 The Group is present in 26 countries.
 Orange is also a leading provider of global IT and telecommunication services to multinational companies under the brand Orange Business Services.
-In December 2019, the Group presented its new "Engage 2025" strategic plan, which, guided by social and environmental accountability, aims to reinvent its operator model.
+In December 2019, the Group presented its "Engage 2025" strategic plan, which, guided by social and environmental accountability, aims to reinvent its operator model.
 While accelerating in growth areas and placing data and AI at the heart of its innovation model, the Group will be an attractive and responsible employer, adapted to emerging professions.

 Orange is listed on Euronext Paris (symbol ORA) and on the New York Stock Exchange (symbol ORAN).

-For more information on the internet and on your mobile: www.orange.com, www.orange-business.com or to follow us on Twitter: @orangegrouppr.
+For more information on the internet and on your mobile: www.Orange.com, www.Orange-Business.com and the Orange News app or to follow us on Twitter: @orangegrouppr.

 Orange and any other Orange product or service names included in this material are trademarks of Orange or Orange Brand Services Limited.